mgraffg/EvoDAG/README.md

 [Leonardo Vanneschi](https://scholar.google.com.mx/citations?user=uR5K07QAAAAJ&hl=en&oi=ao)
 _et al_.

+Currently, it is under review (submitted to
+[ROPEC 2016](http://ropec.org)) a paper that describes EvoDAG.
+The paper can be download from [here](http://ws.ingeotec.mx/~mgraffg/publications/pdf/ropec2016.pdf)

 ## Citing EvoDAG ##

 If you like EvoDAG, and it is used in a scientific publication, I would